brianellin/bsky-mcp-server/test/thread_examples_results.md

                             </post>
                             <post type="reply" uri="at://did:plc:fpruhuo22xkm5o7ttr2ktxdo/app.bsky.feed.post/3lmmuyumadt2n" bsky_url="https://bsky.app/profile/danabra.mov/post/3lmmuyumadt2n" author_name="dan" author_handle="danabra.mov" posted_at="4/12/2025, 8:47:49 AM" reply_to="at://did:plc:fpruhuo22xkm5o7ttr2ktxdo/app.bsky.feed.post/3lmmuyum7el2n">
                               <content>
-                                one way this could look like is a different primitive that is more set-like (in a mathematical sense). like &quot;collections&quot;. you can add stuff to collections but they don&apos;t impose any ranking. they&apos;re more like profiles in that sense. completely predictable. and then *those things* could be ranked
+                                one way this could look like is a different primitive that is more set-like (in a mathematical sense). like "collections". you can add stuff to collections but they don't impose any ranking. they're more like profiles in that sense. completely predictable. and then *those things* could be ranked
                               </content>
                               Engagement: 95 likes, 2 reposts, 6 replies, 3 quotes
                               <replies>